 Animals typically do not show signs of infection.
 On the Australian mainland, infected wallabies may show signs such as breathing issues, poor body condition, slow movement and similar behaviours which ultimately make them more susceptible to predation.

 Hydatid disease in Tasmania

-In the early 1960s, a control program was commenced by the Tasmanian government, aimed at eliminating transmission of hydatid disease from animals to humans in an effort to improve public health.
+In the early 1960s, a control program to improve public health was commenced by the Tasmanian Government, aimed at eliminating transmission of hydatid disease from animals to humans.
 At the time, the disease was extremely common in sheep and rural dogs, and a disturbing number of human cases were occurring.

-The program was extremely successful in that it appears that transmission of the disease to humans in Tasmania ceased in the early 1970s.
-In contrast, no hydatid disease control programs have been attempted on mainland Australia due to the sheer number and distribution of wild dogs, dingos and foxes which are involved in the hydatid lifecycle.
+The program was extremely successful; it appears that transmission of the disease to humans in Tasmania ceased in the early 1970s.
+In contrast, no hydatid disease control programs have been attempted on mainland Australia due to the sheer number and distribution of wild dogs, dingos, foxes and other susceptible wildlife.

-To help prevent the spread of hydatids there are restrictions on feeding offal to dogs.
+To help prevent the potential spread of hydatids in Tasmania there are restrictions on feeding offal to dogs.
 The full requirements for commercial sterilisation and cooking are detailed in the

 Animal Health Regulations 2016.
 The

 June 2016 order published in the Tasmanian Gazette details the acceptable requirements for freezing.
 These conditions include the following:

 Raw, untreated offal (from any livestock – imported or of Tasmanian origin) must not be fed to dogs.